 The water deepens quickly so use caution when letting your kids play by the water.

 From Highway 1 take the Highway 22 turn off to Brad Creek.
 Drive on Highway 22, straight through the four way stop until you reach a T Intersection and turn onto Highway 66.
 Drive all the way down Highway 66.
 At the very end of the road when it turns to a gravel road turn left.
 The Forgetmenot pond parking lot will be on the left-hand side.

-The trail head is located to the right of the first outhouse.
+The trailhead is located to the right of the first outhouse.
 Go past the sign on the trail that says Interpretive Trail, Elbow Trail, Little Elbow Trail, Elbow Trail, and Three-Point Mountain Trail.
 About 10 feet down the trail you will see the pond on your left-hand side.
 Take the first trail that leads to the pond and begin your family-friendly hike.